 Gender pay gap actions 23/24 Flexible Working/Working Carer Comments1 Career Progression/Training and Development Comments2 Clinical Excellence Awards Comments3 Continued work on the Flexible Working Policy to ensure that it meets the needs of carers, supports agile working and contributes to staff achieving good work life balance.
 To introduce Transformational Reciprocal Mentoring Programme with one focus being gender equality.
 Provide peer to peer support through application process.
 N.B.
 Brought forwad from 22/23 Launching and Promoting the Flexible working Policy including clear guidance for line managers and staff.
 Trust to support 3 engagement sessions with a focus on Gender.
 Trust to support 3 engagement sessions with a focus on Gender.
 To create a space for learning for all genders and empowerment.
 Review the local CEA process to ensure that is equitable and inclusive in its approach N.B.
 Brought forwad from 22/23 Actively find out how we support better our staff with careering responsibility, and also continue to promote what the Disability and Difference and working carers network, so that declaration rates can be increased.
 Have a focus on flexible training opportunities for our part time staff.
 Address any gender inequalities within our talent pipeline and actively promote participation in the NHS LA High Potential Scheme which will identify talented individuals and support their progression into leadership roles.
 N.B.
 Brought forwad from 22/23 Encourage and support women consultants to apply for national CEAs N.B.
 Brought forwad from 22/23 Strengthen the Women's Network strategy by adding flexible working as a key priority.
 Continue ensuring recruitment training for panel members, interview panels with an equal gender split and diversity and actively promoting flexible working opportunities/ shared parental leave in the advertising of these roles, consider other career/talent initiatives specifically designed for staff.
-Explore positive actions to increase successful female applicants at all levels into senior leadership and consultant roles e.g. the use of flexible and/or part-time working to enable those with caring responsibilities to progress their careers.
+Set up a report in which a regular data set clearly shows breakdown by gender, and workforce (e.g. medics/admin/nurses etc.) Explore positive actions to increase successful female applicants at all levels into senior leadership and consultant roles e.g. the use of flexible and/or part-time working to enable those with caring responsibilities to progress their careers.
 N.B.
 Brought forwad from 22/23